opendistro/for-elasticsearch-docs/docs/sql/joins.md

 Explain:

-The `explain` output is complicated because a `JOIN` clause is associated with two Elasticsearch DSL queries that execute in separate query planner frameworks.
+The `explain` output is complicated, because a `JOIN` clause is associated with two Elasticsearch DSL queries that execute in separate query planner frameworks.
 You can interpret it by examining the `Physical Plan` and `Logical Plan` objects.

 ```json
 {